illinois-mla/syllabus/README.md

 * You need a laptop for this course.
 It is assumed that you have a laptop running MacOS, Linux or Windows for use both inside and outside of the class.

 ### Software
-* Some knowledge of python preferred but not required.
+* Some knowledge of python preferred but is not required.
 You do need to have a working knowledge of the basics of computer programming.

-### Setting up your environment
+### Setting up
-* There is some setup required to ensure a consistent and functioning software environment on your computer to use the Jupyter notebooks in this course.
-This setup is detailed [here](https://nbviewer.jupyter.org/github/illinois-mla/syllabus/blob/master/notebooks/Setup.ipynb) and is best started before the first lecture to work out any wrinkles so that we can get started on the physics and data science content of the course.
+* Instructions forthcoming

 ## <span style="color:Red">Course Overview</span>